 Pope OKs blessing same-sex couples; Baton Rouge bishop weighs in on reach of Christ's love

-The Vatican announced Monday that Pope Francis now formally approves blessings for same-sex couples, though the shift in policy that is aimed at making the church more inclusive also maintains its strict ban on gay marriage.
+ROME — The Vatican announced Monday that Pope Francis now formally approves blessings for same-sex couples, though the shift in policy that is aimed at making the church more inclusive also maintains its strict ban on gay marriage.

 The Rev. Michael Duca, the bishop of Baton Rouge, was visiting WBRZ shortly after the announcement Monday and said the church had an obligation to reach out to all.